gradescope/autograder_samples/java/README.md

 [View project source on Github](https://github.com/gradescope/autograder_samples/tree/master/java)

 This example shows how to set up an autograder on Gradescope for a Java project.
-It uses JUnit, JDK11, and Josh Hug's jh61b library for producing output in JSON format.
+It uses JUnit, JDK11, and UC Berkeley CS61B's jh61b library for producing output in JSON format.

-## Alternatives

-You may want to check out [JGrade](https://github.com/tkutche1/jgrade), a library created by JHU instructors, which is more actively maintained.
+!!! warning "Warning"
+    This example was provided by an early instructor user of the autograder platform and is not actively maintained.
+It may not support all current autograder platform functionality.
+See our
+    [Community Resources page](/resources/) for alternative Java resources.

 ## Project Description